Strategic AI in HR Action Steps That Drive Real Results

 9. Map Informal Influence Networks

 Company org charts don’t tell the full story of who drives culture, builds trust, or spreads change.
-Mapping informal influence networks reveals the key employees who actually shape collaboration and decision-making, giving HR leaders a critical view before reorganizations, program rollouts, or DEI initiatives.
+Mapping informal influence networks with AI can reveal the employees who connect teams, unblock work, and quietly carry a lot of relational load before major reorganizations, program rollouts, or DEI initiatives.
+Used well, these insights help HR strengthen change management and support key connectors, not monitor or punish individuals.

 How to implement: